 Dr. Ksenija Komljenović

-Dr. Ksenija Komljenović (Belgrade, Serbia) is an award-winning percussionist, educator, and composer.
-Throughout her versatile career she has performed and taught across Europe, the United States, and Asia.
-Ksenija is the first woman from Serbia with a Doctor of Musical Arts in Percussion Degree.
+Dr. Ksenija Komljenović (Belgrade, Serbia), a prizewinner of the International Percussion Competition Luxembourg, is a percussionist, educator, and composer.
+Ksenija's musical journey has taken her across continents, performing, teaching, and studying in Europe, the United States, and Asia.
+She holds the distinction of being the first woman from Serbia to earn a Doctor of Musical Arts in Percussion Degree.

 In Fall 2023, Ksenija joined the esteemed faculty at the University of North Carolina School of the Arts, following four years of teaching at Texas A&M University-Corpus Christi.
 In recent years, she has been recognized for her performances in Hong Kong, England, Spain, Portugal, Russia, Bosnia and Herzegovina, and Poland.
 As a performer and an educator, she has presented hundreds of concerts and conducted over 50 masterclasses, continuing her mission to mentor aspiring musicians worldwide.

 One of the hallmarks of Ksenija's career is her devotion to contemporary and chamber music, as well as her commitment to fostering intercultural collaborations.
 She has formed outstanding chamber ensembles, such as Vesna Duo and PNEUMA, which bring together exceptional performers from five countries.
 With a creative spirit and a thirst for innovation, she enriches her ensembles' repertoire with daring arrangements that blend classical, contemporary, jazz, and folk music.

 One of Ksenija's notable achievements is her arrangement of Igor Stravinsky's The Rite of Spring for marimba and piano, featured on Vesna Duo's debut album.
 The rendition received high praise from critics and experts: